File Transfer Protocol (FTP) is a non-secure means of transferring files between networked computers using TCP (Transmission Control Protocol).

 <Domain name prefix>.ftp.upload.akamai.comfor FTP uploads.

 We recommend that you avoid FTP as an access method.
-If you do choose to use it, it is important that you realize how non-secure it is.
+If you choose to use it, it's important to understand how non-secure it is.

 - During FTP transfer, content is unencrypted as it passes over the public Internet.

 - Anyone along the transfer pathway that can “sniff packets” can also see the upload account Id (Username) and FTP password used for authentication.
 This allows that “sniffer” full access to your content, to perform any and all of the operations available to that user in NetStorage.

 NetStorage offers some additional security measures for FTP: